-Easy ways to ease IUD cramps, because they're just the worst
+5 easy ways to ease IUD cramps, because they're just the worst

-IUD stands for Intrauterine Device—a small, often t-shaped device that’s inserted into a woman’s uterus by her doctor to help prevent pregnancy for several years.
+IUD stands for Intrauterine Device—a small, often T-shaped device that’s inserted into a woman’s uterus by her doctor to help prevent pregnancy for several years.
 So much easier than remembering to take a pill every day, right?

 We’re sorry!
-It seems there’s no escaping it BUT there are ways to help ease the cramps caused by IUDs.
+It seems there’s no escaping it, BUT there are ways to help ease the cramps caused by IUDs.

 In an interview with Elle, Dr. Fahimeh Sasan, assistant professor of obstetrics, gynecology, and reproductive science at the Icahn School of Medicine at Mount Sinai said,

-If the meds and warmth aren’t working, it could be helpful to take a closer look at your diet.
 Adding different foods could help your body as it adjusts to the cramps caused by your IUD insertion.
 Try things like:

-Bananas are a rich source of vitamin B6 which is a powerful anti-cramping nutrient.
+- Bananas: Bananas are a rich source of vitamin B6 which is a powerful anti-cramping nutrient.
 But be sure to avoid banana chips as they contain added fats and sugar which may make things worse.

-Pineapples contain an enzyme called bromelain that is thought to help relax muscles, thereby relieving cramps.
+- Pineapples: Pineapples contain an enzyme called bromelain that is thought to help relax muscles, thereby relieving cramps.

-Additionally, adding some Omega-3s could bring some cramp relief.
+- Additionally, adding some Omega-3s could bring some cramp relief.

 If you’re feeling especially adventurous, you could try an electrical stimulation device like the Livia device.
 The device is a pocket-sized version of the electrical stimulation machines you’ll find in a doctor’s office.
 According to its website, “The idea is to close the ‘pain gates.’
 The device stimulates the nerves, making it impossible for pain to pass.
 The method Livia uses has been proven effective in several clinical studies.”